-Depending on who you ask, the term Boodocking has several different definitions.
+Depending on who you ask, the term boodocking has several different definitions.
 Some define it simply as camping with no hook-ups, while others describe it as camping with no hook-ups in a remote location.
 No matter what your definition, and whether you are in a parking lot, a friend’s driveway, or a wild mountain meadow, one thing it certain – there are no utility hookups when Boondocking.

 Welcome to Boondocking 101.
-We’ll answer all your questions and let you in on the some of the secrets for a successful boondocking trip.
+We’ll answer all your questions and let you in on some of the secrets for a successful boondocking trip.

 RVs are made for RV Parks

 Here’s the first thing you need to know.
 RVs are not generally made for dry camping.
-To build an RV set up for boondocking, the manufactures would have to spend a pretty penny, and then would probably struggle to sell the units.
+To build an RV set up for boondocking, the manufacturers would have to spend a pretty penny and then would probably struggle to sell the units.
 The truth is that the majority of RVers are happy enough to plug in at a campground, so the boondocking customer base is pretty small.

-There are a few basic upgrades that can help you make your RV more boondocking friendly.
+There are a few basic upgrades that can help you make your RV more boondocking-friendly.

 - Add more holding tank space.
 While replacing existing holding tanks with larger ones can be difficult simply because most RVs don’t have the room, it is possible to add an external fresh water tank, a blue boy gray water tank, or even just some 5-7 gallon portable water jugs.

 But before we get into the specifics of how to Boondock, let’s talk about the where.

 Where Can I Find A Spot To Boondock?